RRReol1999/sketch_to_drawing/README.md

 ### To do
 1. Modify the model to enable no style image input in the test process<br>
 2. Continue to modify the loss function of style part for stylized images to expand attention to line detail<br>
+3. To achieve that it is not completely based on the original lines.<br>